A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 A \emph{rottening test} is a test that contains assertions that are executed only based on some conditions ~\cite{8812040}.
 If the code-removal patch changes the program in a way that the execution of the assertion is skipped, the test is now green (because the assertion is not executed) and the patch is accepted even if the program is still faulty.
 This is the first paper showing that such test issues affect the acceptability of program repair patches.

+An example of this scenario is presented in \autoref{lst:rottening-test-example}.
+The test case throws an exception when it tries to execute the cast at line 7.
+This instruction is executed only if the JSON object created at line 3 has the property "priority".
+The code-removal patch generated for this build and shown in \autoref{lst:code-removal-patch-rottening-test-example} removes the instruction to add the property "priority" to the JSON object, and in this way the program passes the test case.

-Finally, the presence of \emph{flaky tests}~\cite{10.1145/2635868.2635920} may let jKali accept a patch.
+Finally, the presence of flaky tests~\cite{10.1145/2635868.2635920} may let jKali accept a patch.
 When a flaky test stops failing, it has actually no causal relation with the generated patch, and the patch is then wrongly assumed as being correct.
+For example, the test case shown in \autoref{lst:flaky-test-example} can fail only due to a timeout that not always occurs.
+The generated code-removal patch shown in \autoref{lst:code-removal-patch-flaky-test-example} changes a piece of code that is not executed by the failing test case, and thus it confirms that the behavior of the program is not influenced by the code-removal patch, and that test case is flaky.

 \textbf{Classification of Human Patches}.
 In our study, for 32 out of 48 cases (66.67\%) the human patch corresponding to a code-removal patch is found.
 For each of them, we classify the patch based on the type of changes implemented by the developers.
 The classification takes into account the size of the change (e.g., if changes are localized in a statement or in a method) and the target of the changes (e.g., if the changes target the program or the tests).
 We also look for code-removal changes made by developers which match the type of changes produced by jKali. \autoref{tab:human-patches-classification} shows a summary of all the categories we found by analyzing the patches.